 Environmental quality.

-As outlined in the Workplan section of this chapter, in preparation for the ((2020))2023 Comprehensive Plan update, King County intends to develop a new performance measures program to replace the current Benchmark Program.
+As outlined in the Workplan section of this chapter, in preparation for the 2020 Comprehensive Plan update, King County intends to develop a new performance measures program to replace the current Benchmark Program.

 In Chapter 12 Implementation, Amendments and Review, starting on page 12-11, amend text as follows:

+VI.
+2016 Comprehensive Plan Workplan

+A new feature of the 2016 Comprehensive Plan is this Workplan section.
+While Workplan tasks have accompanied the Comprehensive Plan as part of the adoption process by the County Council, these tasks were historically included with the Ordinance rather than inside of the Comprehensive Plan.
+In the 2016 Comprehensive Plan, these tasks will be included in the body of the document.
+Workplan tasks work in conjunction with the other tools discussed in this chapter, such as regulations, incentive programs, and other core regional planning and implementation activities.
+Each Workplan item includes a summary description, general timeline and anticipated outcomes.
+In the 2018 update to the 2016 King County Comprehensive Plan, as part of the restructure adopted in Ordinance XXXXX (Proposed Ordinance 2018-0153) and Motion 15142, the County modified the structure of the King County Comprehensive Plan review cycle, to include a comprehensive update every eight years, as well as potential annual and Two-Year updates.
+As part of this review, Workplan items were amended to reflect this restructure, and to add direction for future updates to the Comprehensive Plan, including a 2020 update.

+When transmitting to the Council the required report, study, ordinance, and/or motion in any of the items outlined below, the transmittal shall be in the form of a paper original and an electronic copy filed with the clerk of the Council, who shall retain the original and provide an electronic copy to all Councilmembers, the Council chief of staff, the policy staff director and the lead staff for the ((transportation, economy and environment)) planning, rural service and environment committee, or its successor.

 Action 1: ((Initiation))Implementation of the Community Service Area Subarea Planning Program.
-Under the direction of the Department of Permitting and Environmental Review, King County is launching a new regular subarea planning program.
+Under the direction of the Department of Permitting and Environmental Review, King County ((is launching)) has launched a new regular subarea planning program.
 While this is described in greater detail in Chapter 11: Community Service Area Subarea Planning, launching and implementing this effort will be a major activity following the adoption of the Comprehensive Plan.

 Timeline: Ongoing; the Executive will propose a subarea plan for each area approximately once every ((seven))thirteen years based on planning schedule in Chapter 11.

 Outcomes: A proposed subarea plan for each Community Service Area for Council consideration and possible adoption.
-Each subarea plan shall be transmitted by the Executive to the Council in the form of an ordinance that adopts the subarea plan, ((no later than March 1 of the year following the Community Service Area’s planning period)) at a time consistent with the King County Code.
+Each subarea plan shall be transmitted by the Executive to the Council in the form of an ordinance that adopts the subarea plan, ((no later than March 1 of the year following the Community Service Area’s planning period)) at a time consistent with King County Code Chapter 20.18.
+A Public Review Draft of each subarea plan shall be made available to the public and the Council for comment prior to finalizing the plan for transmittal.

-Lead: Department of Permitting and Environmental Review, in coordination and collaboration with the Office of Performance Strategy and Budget.
-Executive staff shall update and coordinate with the Councilmember office(s) representing the applicable study area throughout the community planning process.
+Lead: Department of Permitting and Environmental Review, in coordination and collaboration with the Office of Performance Strategy and Budget. ((Executive staff)) The Department of Permitting and Environmental Review shall update and coordinate with the Councilmember office(s) representing the applicable study area throughout the community planning process.